tidwall/progsort/README.md

 // spare slice under-the-hood by allocating the needed memory, which also
 // ensures that the data slice will always end up with the final sorted data.
 //
-// The prog param can be optionally provided if the caller want to monitor the
+// The prog function can be optionally provided if the caller want to monitor
-// continual progress of the sort operation.
-This param is a pointer to an
+// the continual progress of the sort operation, which is a percentage between
-// int32 that can be then atomically read by the caller while the sort is in
-// progress.
-The value of will be in the range of [0,math.MaxInt32].
-// Reading the progress can be done like:
+// the range [0.0,1.0].
+Set prog to nil if progress monitoring is not needed.
 //
-//     p := float64(atomic.LoadInt32(&prog))/math.MaxInt32
-//
-// Which will convert prog into a percentage between the range [0.0,1.0].
-// Set prog to nil if progress monitoring is not needed.
-//
-// The cancel param can be used to cancel the sorting early.
-At any point
+// Return false from the prog function to cancel the sorting early. func Sort[T any](
-// while the sort is in progress, the cancel can be set to a non-zero value by
-// the caller, and the sort will end early.
-// This should be done atomically like:
-//
-//     atomic.StoreInt32(&cancel, 1)
-//
-// Set cancel to nil if cancellability is not needed. func Sort[T any](
 	data []T,
+	spare []T,
 	less func(a, b T) bool,
-	nprocs int,
-	spare []T,
-	prog *int32,
+	prog func(prec float64) bool,
-	cancel *int32,
 ) (swapped bool)
 ```